inviqa/harness-base-php/README.md

 * [Symfony](src/symfony/), published to [inviqa/harness-symfony]
 * [Wordpress (CMS)](src/wordpress/), published to [inviqa/harness-wordpress]

+## Features of each harness

+* Local docker-compose development environment
+* Skeleton for simple set-up of new projects
+* Pipeline docker-compose environment for use in Jenkins or other tools to run tests
+* Helm chart for deploying QA, UAT and Production environments to Kubernetes clusters

+## Helm charts

+Each harness deploys:
+* A "console" pod for running one-off commands
+* A NGINX/PHP-FPM "webapp" pod for running the php-based application and serving web requests
+* A "cron" pod for running cronjobs
+* A service to route to the "webapp" pods
+* An ingress definition to route via the "webapp" service
+* Optionally, elasticsearch, mysql, postgres, redis

+### Memory

+The memory requests for pods have been deliberately set to be the same as the limits.

+This is to avoid nodes going to "NotReady" status due to dockerd/containerd/kubelet being killed by the kernel.

+An example:
+Requesting 10Mi of memory but allowing the pod to spike to 1024Mi means that kubernetes will schedule the pod it onto a node with 10Mi allocatable memory left.
+It doesn't consider the limits at all when scheduling pods.

+As soon as something in the pod starts using more than 10Mi when the node is already at capacity, kubelet attempts to kill processes in the container to get back down to 10Mi.

+Sometimes kubelet does not manage to kick in fast enough and the Linux kernel's Out Of Memory (OOM) killer kicks in instead.
+Whilst core kubernetes processes such as dockerd, containerd and kubelet have an extremely low priority for the OOMKiller, sometimes the kernel decides to kill one of these core processes anyway as it would free up the most memory, leading to the node having issues.

 ## Testing

 The final harness version for each of the frameworks is put together by the [build script](./build) into a "dist"